asdKeys/Radar-Arduino/README.md

 - Servo motor black or brown wire connects to the blue line on the side of the bearboard.
 - Servo motor last wire connects to digital pin 8 on the Arduino board.

+### Labels

+The object circled in red is an ultrasonic sensor.

+The object circled in blue is a servo motor.

 ### Diagram

 ![Screenshot 1](Screenshot%202026-09-12%20083859.png)